MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 [Install the WebView2 SDK](../how-to/machine-setup.md#install-the-webview2-sdk) in _Set up your Dev environment for WebView2_
 -->
 <!-- ====================================================================== -->
-## Step 5 - Install the prerelease WebView2 SDK
+## Step 5 - Install the WebView2 SDK

 1. In Solution Explorer, right-click the project (not the solution node above it), and then select **Manage NuGet Packages**.